How Does Monkeypox Compare To COVID-19?

 So how does monkeypox compare to COVID-19?
 Good Question.
 Jeff Wagner talked with a doctor about how worried we should be.

 More than two years into a worldwide pandemic from COVID-19, a new-yet-familiar virus has emerged once again.
-Monkeypox originated in Africa and is rarely seen outside that country.
-However, there are now 90 cases in 12 countries outside of that continent.
+Monkeypox originated in Africa and is rarely seen outside that continent.
+However, there are now 90 cases in 12 countries outside of Africa.
 One case is confirmed in Massachusetts.
-There’s probable cases in Florida and New York.
+There are also probable cases in Florida and New York.

 “If you’ve ever had chicken pox, it’s the same sort of genus as the chicken pox virus,” said Dr. Nicholas Lehnertz, medical specialist with the Minnesota Department of Health.